Atulin/FB-Mangler/README.md

 Why not just remove that data instead of mangling it?
 Well, removed data will do nothing to them, mangled data might just screw up an algorithm of theirs or two.

+Also, the scipt leaves the old files as `*.jpg~` and `*.jpeg~` files.
+Remove the tilde if anything goes wrong and get your old file back.
+Or delete all those files after parsing is successful.